Office HoursThursdays 2:30-4:00

 ‘From Relations to Practice in the Empiricism of Gilles Deleuze’, Man and World: An International Philosophical Review 28:3 (1995): 283-302.

-- ‘The Ethical Terrain of International Human Rights: From Invoking Dignity to Pursuing Recognition’, in Brent Steele and Eric Heinze (eds), Routledge Handbook on Ethics and International Relations (London and New York: Routledge, forthcoming).
+- ‘The Ethical Terrain of International Human Rights: From Invoking Dignity to Practicing Recognition’, in Brent Steele and Eric Heinze (eds), Routledge Handbook on Ethics and International Relations (London and New York: Routledge, forthcoming).

 - 'Lost Worlds: Evil, Genocide and the Limits of Recognition', in Recognition and Global Politics: Critical Encounters between State and World, edited with Kate Schick (Manchester: Manchester University Press, 2016), pp. 101-120.